Money & Subsidies

 • Max coverage: $5,000,000

-Key takeaway: Premiums roughly double every 7-8 years.
-Buying at 25 instead of 35 saves approximately $200/month over the policy term.
-This is why financial advisors say: the best time to buy term life is now.
+Premiums roughly double every 7-8 years.
+Buying at 25 instead of 35 saves about $200/month over the life of the policy.
+This is why every financial advisor says: the best time to buy term life is yesterday.

 • Outstanding mortgage: $______

-• Years of income replacement needed x annual income: $______
+• Years of income replacement x annual income: $______

 • Savings & investments: -$______